Tossing your hat into the ring for a fresh new job?

 To find keywords, gather several job postings that interest you, then extract each skill you possess from the descriptions (such as Budget Management, Sales Strategy, IT Operations, Prospecting, or Team Building).
 Aim for at least 30 skills, particularly those you see repeated for each job.

-Add keywords by blending them into your job descriptions and achievement bullets to help draw attention (and an ATS match).
+Add keywords by blending them into your job descriptions and achievement bullets to prove your competencies.

-6 – Your resume can benefit from a chart.
+Your resume can benefit from a chart or graphic.

 If you’ve never used a visual element in your resume, you’re not alone.
 However, now is the perfect time to upgrade your resume presentation!